Human Resources Advice on Social Media

 Social media platforms are powerful communication tools that can have a significant impact on organizational and professional reputations.
 Because they are fairly new to employees and can blur the lines between personal voice and institutional voice, HR has crafted the following advice for Skidmore employees to help clarify how best to enhance and protect personal and professional reputations when participating in social media.

 Social media are defined as media designed to be disseminated through social interaction, created using highly accessible and scalable publishing techniques.
-Examples include but are not limited to blogs, LinkedIn, Twitter, Facebook, YouTube, and MySpace.
+Examples include but are not limited to blogs, LinkedIn, Twitter, Facebook and YouTube.

 HR ADVICE FOR ALL SOCIAL MEDIA SITES, INCLUDING PERSONAL SITES